forderud/HidBattery/README.md

 Limtation: Linux seem to assume charge values in `%`, regardless of the actual unit.

 ## License
-Copyright (c) Alex Bratchik 2020.
-All right reserved.
+Copyright (c) Alex Bratchik, Fredrik Orderud.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public